ignasipuch/pelevs/README.md

 Repository to create a concrete workflow to work with in drug discovery projects.

-There is a usage example in the examples/ folder where you can see the usage of some of the classes and methods of this library.
+For a **usage example** please go to the **examples/** folder where you can see a notebook where of some of the classes and methods of this library are used.

 ## Requirements